motoz/nbetest/README.md

 python mqtt-bridge.py -d
 </pre>

-Configuration lies in config.json, just modify for your needs, edit and copy pellet.service to /etc/systemd/system and start daemon
+Configuration lies in config.json, just modify to suit your needs also edit and copy pellet.service to /etc/systemd/system and start daemon
 ```
 systemctl enable pellet&& systemctl start pellet
 ```